V-Jayy/Kyra-AI-Assistant/README.md

 Run `python -m app.scenarios` to execute the CSV-driven self test harness.

 The `kill_process` tool can force quit applications by process name, e.g.
 "Close Discord" will terminate `discord.exe` on Windows.
+On Windows, the `.exe` extension is added automatically if omitted.